 Shelton Weech

-Shelton is an Assistant Professor at Utah Valley University.
+Shelton (he/him/his) is an Assistant Professor of technical communication at Utah Valley University.

 Weblinks: sheltonweech.com